material-motion/material-motion/README.md

 This document describes a system that will empower creators with the language and tools needed to describe and implement rich, interactive motion on any platform.
 Within, we explore [essential primitives](specifications/primitives.md), [software design patterns](specifications/pattern.md), [motion runtimes](specifications/runtime/), and more.
 Initially, we will be supporting Android, iOS, and the web, with variants and styles appropriate to each platform.

 This is a starmap.
 It defines high-level goals and identifies patterns.
 It is not the API documentation for any particular solution.
-Our [Community index](community_index/) links to implementations for specific platforms and languages.
+Our [team stability doc](https://material-motion.gitbooks.io/material-motion-team/content/weekly_updates/stability.html) links to implementations for specific platforms and languages.
 [Join our Discord channel](https://discord.gg/ZJyGXza) to chat with the team.

 **The Starmap will evolve over time.**